-- (1) This section sets out the alternative ways in which a recount of the electronic scrutiny of ballot papers may be conducted. - (2) The recount may be conducted by recounting data from electronic ballot papers kept on a backup copy of electronic data produced at a polling place or scrutiny centre. - (3) If an approved computer program is used to find out the result of a scrutiny, the recount may be conducted- - (a) by rerunning the program; or - (b) by reloading the data into a different copy of the program and running the program.
+- (1) This section sets out the alternative ways in which a recount of the electronic scrutiny of ballot papers may be conducted. - (2) The recount may be conducted by recounting data from electronic ballot papers kept on a backup copy of electronic data produced by an approved electronic device or approved computer program. - (3) If an approved computer program is used to find out the result of a scrutiny, the recount may be conducted- - (a) by rerunning the program; or - (b) by reloading the data into a different copy of the program and running the program.

-- (4) If practicable, the recount may be conducted- - (a) by re-examining the accuracy of any preference data entered into the computer program from paper ballot papers; or - (b) by conducting- - (i) a partial or full manual scrutiny of paper ballot papers from which preference data has been entered into the computer program; or - (ii) a combination of manual scrutiny of those paper ballot papers and a computerised scrutiny of electronic ballot papers.
+- (4) If practicable, the recount may be conducted- - (a) by re-examining the accuracy of any preference data entered into the computer program from paper ballot papers; or - (b) by conducting- - a partial or full manual scrutiny of paper ballot papers from which preference data has been entered into the computer program; or - (ii) a combination of manual scrutiny of those paper ballot papers and a computerised scrutiny of electronic ballot papers.